Wednesday, October 16, 2024

 Tuesday, October 8, 2024

-A note to myself: Awe in the mundane
+Note to self: Awe in the mundane

 This is another note I found when looking through a (physical) notepad I carry with me.
 I most likely wrote it sometime in 2023.